Is marijuana legal in Michigan?

 No you may not.
 Medical marijuana is intended only for the patient it is prescribed to and therefore cannot be shared with other patients or non-patients.
 Sharing medical marijuana is a punishable offence and violators face potential penalties and fines.

 Can I buy medical cannabis for a friend in Michigan?

 Unless you are a licensed caregiver appointed by a patient, no you may not.
 Medical cannabis in Michigan is for qualifying patients only.
 More specifically, the recommendation a patient receives from their doctor allows them to purchase medical cannabis for themselves only.
 Just like prescription pharmaceuticals, you are not permitted to purchase them for others.

-Can I make my own marijuana extracts in Michigan?
+Can I make my own solvent-based concentrates in Michigan?

 No. According to the Michigan Regulation and Taxation of Marihuana Act and the Michigan Medical Marijuana Act, it is illegal for anyone to separate plant resin using a solvent to create a concentrated form of cannabinoids.

 Will insurance cover my medical marijuana in Michigan?

 No. Insurance companies and medical assistance programs are not required to reimburse patients for expenses associated with the consumption of medical marijuana.

-Can I grow my own medical marijuana in Michigan?
+Can I grow my own cannabis in Michigan?

 Can I get fired for medical marijuana consumption?